Hyperthermophile: Metabolism

 Hyperthermophiles have a great diversity in metabolism including chemolithoautotrophy and chemoorganoheterotrophy, while there are no phototrophic hyperthermophiles known.
 Sugar catabolism involves non-phosphorylated versions of the Entner-Doudoroff pathway some modified versions of the Embden-Meyerhof pathway, the canonical Embden-Meyerhof pathway being present only in hyperthermophilic bacteria but not archaea.

 Most of what is known about sugar catabolism in hyperthermophiles comes from observation on Pyrococcus furiosus.
 It grows on many different sugars such as starch, maltose, and cellobiose, that once in the cell are transformed to glucose, but other organic substrates can be used as carbon and energy sources.

 Some differences discovered concerned the sugar kinases of starting reactions of this pathway: instead of conventional glucokinase and phosphofructokinase, two novel sugar kinases have been discovered.
 These enzymes are ADP-dependent glucokinase (ADP-GK) and ADP-dependent phosphofructokinase (ADP-PFK), they catalyse the same reactions but use ADP as phosphoryl donor, instead of ATP, producing AMP.

 Adaptations

-As a rule, hyperthermophiles do not propagate at 50 °C or below, some not even below 80 or 90º.
-Although unable to grow at ambient temperatures, they are able to survive there for many years.
+As a rule, hyperthermophiles do not propagate at 50 C or below, some not even below 80 or 90 C. Although unable to grow at ambient temperatures, they are able to survive there for many years.
 Based on their simple growth requirements, hyperthermophiles could grow in any hot water-containing site, potentially even on other planets and moons like Mars and Europa.
 Thermophiles and hyperthermophiles employ different mechanisms to adapt their cells to heat, especially to the cell wall, plasma membrane, and its biomolecules (DNA, proteins, etc.):